-‘Survivor: Game Changers’ Zeke And Sarah Plot Big Move – Final 3 List Leaked – Spoilers
+‘Survivor: Game Changers’: Zeke And Sarah Plot Big Move And Final 3 List Leaked — Spoilers

 Survivor: Game Changers ‘Oh Black Water’ Challenge Preview

-If you don’t know, Survivor has what’s called a “Dream Team” of mock participants, one that’s a substitute for each castaway in the game, that pre-tests the challenges before the real castaways get to run it.
+If you don’t know, Survivor has what’s called a “Dream Team” of mock participants, one that’s a substitute for each castaway in the game.
+This team pre-tests the challenges before the real castaways get to run it.
 Below is a new preview of tonight’s water challenge run by the Dream Team so you can get an early look at the big bad challenge.
-We’ll see it in all its glory tonight on CBS at 8 pm on the latest episode of Survivor: Game Changers.
+We’ll see it in all its glory tonight on CBS at 8 p.m. on the latest episode of Survivor: Game Changers.

 [Featured Image by Robert Voets/CBS Entertainment]